USA Banner

 Federal interagency transportation coordination supports and promotes:

-• Increased efficiency by allowing states, local communities, and other funding recipients to share resources, save funds, and reduce redundancy within the Federal programs that can fund human services transportation; and
+• Increased efficiency by enabling states, local communities, and other funding recipients to share resources, reduce costs, and minimize redundancy within the federal programs supporting human services transportation; and

-• Innovation by developing and implementing future transportation models, which leads to improved customer service.
+• Innovation by developing and implementing future transportation models, resulting in enhanced customer service.

 Coordination Guidance

-FTA is providing guidance clarification to reduce overlap between the 130 CCAM programs across 9 agencies that may fund human services transportation and incentivize collaboration by clarifying eligible reporting into the National Transit Database (NTD).
+FTA is providing guidance clarification to reduce overlap between 132 Coordinating Council on Access and Mobility (CCAM) programs across 9 federal members that may fund human services transportation and incentivize collaboration by clarifying eligible reporting into the National Transit Database (NTD).
 This guidance addresses the following topics as they relate to NTD reporting: Definition of public transportation; Paratransit; Charter service; Incidental use of transit assets; and Trip brokering.

 Incidental Use